Easy Oat Milk Creamer Recipe

-- Oat milk is naturally nut-free and possibly less allergenic for some people than almond milk or other plant-based milks made from nuts.
+- Oat milk is naturally nut-free and possibly less allergenic for some people than almond milk or other plant-based milk alternatives made from nuts.
+It’s one of my favorite dairy-free milk options.
+See my tips for starting a dairy-free diet.

 - Oats have unique nutritional properties and are high in fiber, B vitamins, and minerals.

-- Oat milk has a neutral flavor; it’s non-offensive and blends in with whatever recipe you’re using it in.
+- Oat milk has a neutral and natural flavor; it’s non-offensive and blends in with whatever recipe you’re using it in, including coffee drinks or this delicious Oat Milk Hot Chocolate or Matcha Coffee.

-In short, oat milk is perfect for a no dairy diet and as your new favorite coffee creamer.
+In short, this easy recipe for oat milk is perfect for a no-dairy diet and as your new favorite coffee creamer or milk alternative.
+The best part is that it’s easy to make.
+It’s sure to become your new favorite nondairy creamer.

 Recipe Steps